Konni Zilliacus: Return to parliament

 In 1952, he was readmitted to the Labour Party, and he won the Manchester Gorton constituency in the 1955 general election.
 He held the seat until his death, on 6 July 1967.
 He became a founder member of the Campaign for Nuclear Disarmament and in 1961 was suspended from the party for several months for writing an article for a Czech magazine.
 Zilliacus was a prominent pacifist, pushing for less spending on arms and nuclear testing during the 1950s and opposing the Vietnam War during the 1960s.
 He died of leukaemia, aged 72.
 According to one historian, Zilliacus died "an unrepentant admirer of both Harold Wilson and N. S. Khrushchev".

 Personal life

 Zilliacus married, in 1919, Eugenia Nowicka, a 19-year-old Polish woman revolutionary whom he had met while in Siberia.
 She took the name Eugenia Nowicka Zilliacus.

 Zilliacus never married his arguably more important or better-known "wife", Jan Trimble, daughter of Laurence Trimble, an American film director of the silent screen era, though she took the name Zilliacus and had a daughter by him in 1945.
 The Zilliacus family (she had other children) lived from the 1940s onward in the St. John's Wood and nearby Maida Vale areas of London, where she was a London Zoo volunteer and, until her death in 1999, a stalwart of the local (Paddington) Constituency Labour Party.

 Works

 Zilliacus wrote under several pseudonyms, as given here.

-James Cotton ‘"The Standard Work in English on the League” and Its Authorship: Charles Howard Ellis, an Unlikely Australian Internationalist’, History of European Ideas, 42:8, 1089-1104, DOI: 10.1080/01916599.2016.1182568.